RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/serviceconfigurations.md

 ```
 loglevel=%(ENV_LOGLEVEL)s
 ```

 Environment variables may be overridden by using the `environment` configuration property.
-However, only uppercase environment variable names, (for example, `NEWVAR`), can be used to  override environment variables.
+However, only uppercase configuration parameter names, (for example, `PYTHONPATH` in a node configuration), can use the values of these override environment variables.
 ```
-environment=NEWVAR=somevalue
+environment=PYTHONPATH=/usr/local/redhawk/core/lib/python
+PYTHONPATH=%(ENV_PYTHONPATH)s
 ```

 #### Default Configurations
-Each service type, (`domain`, `node`, `waveform` ) has an associated defaults file in the directory  `/etc/redhawk/init.d/`.
-Each file provides the default settings for any missing or required configuration property values from a service configuration file.
-For example, a Domain Manager service configuration file only requires the property setting `DOMAIN_NAME`, all other default property settings are resolved from the file `/etc/redhawk/init.d/domain.defaults`.
+Each service type, (`domain`, `node`, `waveform`) has an associated defaults file in the directory `/etc/redhawk/init.d/`.
+Each file provides the default settings for all optional configuration properties in a service configuration file.
+For example, a Domain Manager service configuration file only requires setting the `DOMAIN_NAME` property, all other default property settings are resolved from the file `/etc/redhawk/init.d/domain.defaults`.

 ## Service File locations
 The AdminService reads service configuration files from several directories on startup.
 The following table lists the locations and the files read: